emmanuelmartinezs/Election_Analysis/README.md

 ![name-of-you-image](https://github.com/emmanuelmartinezs/Election_Analysis/blob/main/Resources/The-county-with-the-largest-number-of-voters-is-printed-to-the-terminal.PNG?raw=true)

-## Election Candidate Results Saved to a Text File
+## Deliverable 2: Election Candidate Results Saved to a Text File
 ### Candidate Results Deliverable Requirements:
 You will earn a perfect score for Deliverable 2 by completing all requirements below: